MPAS-Dev/compass/docs/developers_guide/machines/index.rst

 .. code-block:: bash

-    source ./load/load_compass_env.sh -m <machine> -c <compiler>
+    source ./load/load_compass_env.sh [-m <machine>] [-c <compiler>]

-This will then source an appropriate script that will load the compass conda environment and the compiler and MPI modules, and set environment variables needed compile MPAS.
+This will then source an appropriate script that will activate the compass conda environment, load the compiler and MPI modules, and set environment variables needed compile MPAS.

+If you are on a login node, the script should automatically recognize what machine you are on.
+You can supply the machine name with ``-m <machine>`` if you run into trouble with the automatic recognition (e.g. if you're setting up test cases on a compute node).

+If you do not supply a compiler set with ``-c``, you will get the default compiler for each machine.
+Currently, we only support one MPI flavor per compiler, so you should not need to specify which MPI version to use.
+This follows automatically from the choice of compilers.

-After loading this environment, you can set up test cases or test suites, and a link ``load_compass_env.sh`` will be included in each suite or test case work directory that can be sourced on a compute node (e.g. in a job script). to load the same conda environment and compiler and MPI modules.
+After loading this environment, you can set up test cases or test suites, and a link ``load_compass_env.sh`` will be included in each suite or test case work directory.
+This is a link to a specific activation script for that machine and compiler (so not a link to ``load/load_compass_env.sh``, it just happens to be given the same name).
+You can can source this file on a compute node (e.g. in a job script) to get the right compass conda environment, compilers, MPI libraries and environment variables for running MPAS.

 Below are specifics for each supported machine
 .. toctree::